£17.50

 We don't charge VAT, however, if buying from outside of the UK please remember that there may be import fees to pay directly to the delivery company before receiving the order.
 Unfortunately we can’t advise on the exact costs as it varies from country to country, so please check your national rates before purchasing.

-Zefal TX Switch bicycle pump, hailing from France and in production during the 1990s (yet still new & unused after all this time).
-An excellent choice for classic cycling enthusiasts, but great for cyclists of the non-classic variety too!
+Casiraghi cable housing (or outer casing if you prefer), hailing from Italy and in production during the 1980s (yet still new & unused after all this time).
+The perfect finishing touch for your vintage bike, but great for bikes of the non-vintage variety too!

 OVERVIEW